outcaste-io/outserv/billing/README.md

 # Monetization

-Billing module is the monetization module as mentioned in the Smart License v1.0.
+This is the monetization module mentioned in the Smart License.

 ## Pricing